Regents of the University of California v. Bakke: Allan Bakke

 Allan Paul Bakke (born 1940), a white male, applied to twelve medical schools in 1973.
-He had been a National Merit Scholar at Coral Gables Senior High School in Coral Gables, Florida.
+He had been a National Merit Scholar at Coral Gables Senior High School.
 Bakke attended the University of Minnesota for his undergraduate studies, deferring tuition costs by joining the Naval Reserve Officers Training Corps.
 He graduated from the University of Minnesota in 1963 with a 3.51 GPA.
 In order to fulfill his ROTC requirements, he joined the Marine Corps and served four years, including a seven-month tour of duty in Vietnam as a commanding officer of an anti-aircraft battery.
 In 1967, having achieved the rank of captain, he was granted an honorable discharge.
 Bakke then worked as an engineer at NASA.
 He stated that his interest in medicine started in Vietnam, and increased at NASA, as he had to consider the problems of space flight and the human body there.
 But twelve medical schools rejected his application for admission.

-Bakke had applied first to the University of Southern California and Northwestern University, in 1972, and both rejected him, making a point of his age, with Northwestern writing that it was above their limit.
+Bakke had applied first to the USC Keck School of Medicine and Feinberg School of Medicine, in 1972, and both rejected him, making a point of his age, with Northwestern writing that it was above their limit.
 Medical schools at the time openly practiced age discrimination.

 Bakke applied late to UC Davis in 1973 because his mother-in-law was ill.
 This delay may well have cost him admission: although his credentials were outstanding even among applicants not part of the special program, by the time that his candidacy was considered under the school's rolling admissions process, there were few seats left.
 His application reflected his anxiety about his age, referring to his years of sacrifice for his country as a cause of his interest in medicine.